damonallison/notes/data-science/spark/spark.md

 ## Spark SQL

-Spark SQL allows you to query and filter data contained within a `DataFrame`.
-A `DataFrame` is conceptually similar to TABLEs in SQL.
+Spark SQL introduced the `DataFrame` abstraction.
+A `DataFrame` is conceptually similar to TABLEs in SQL (rows / columns).

 `DataFrame`s can be created from multiple input sources:

 * Files (text, csv, json)
 * Hive
 * JDBC

+`Dataset` can be converted to a `DataFrame`.

 ---